BalakameshM/Airbnb-Analysis/README.md

 Explore crucial aspects of Airbnb listings such as pricing, locations, property types, and more.
 Gain insights into market trends and user behavior through interactive visualizations.
 Develop a user-friendly Streamlit app to visualize your findings in real-time.
-Create a compelling Power BI dashboard for comprehensive data exploration and presentation (optional).
+Create a compelling Power BI dashboard for comprehensive data exploration and presentation.
 ```
 ## Key Technologies:
 ```